lee-blake/CME-Commitment-to-Change/Documentation/User.md

 3. If you prefer, you can instead manually type the url `/app/dashboard` after the address discussed in [Opening the Application](#opening-the-application).
 4. You will be redirected to the dashboard, which looks like this:
 ![Provider Dashboard](<../Auxiliary Files/Images/User_Images/provider_dashboard.png>)
-5. The "Courses" and "Commitment Templates" tables can be searched or sorted [as explained here](#table-functionality).

 ---